401244520/hicool/README.md

-More usage an instance in scripts/(dataset).scool.ipynotebook
+More usage an instance in scripts/(dataset).scool.ipynb
 # hicool
-HiCool
-HiCool is a Python package that provides an object-oriented interface for working with HiCool and Scool data files.
-This package allows you to load, manipulate, and save HiCool and SCool files with ease.
+HiCool is a Python package that provides an object-oriented interface for working with HiCool and Scool data files, which allows to load, manipulate, and save scHiC data and analysis easily.

 # Installation
 pip install hicool \
 cp hicool ./ && conda install hicool/requirements.txt -r
 # Usage
 from hicool.tools import compress_matrix,HiCool \